-This is normally a short presentation or document that outlines who you are and what you do.
+This is normally a short presentation or corporate brochure that outlines who you are and what you do.
 It serves to educate the contact, who has likely just found out about the business, on how you can help.

 It also provides the person you’re pitching to with an easy-to-share resource that they can give to other stakeholders.

 Try to pitch the amount of detail at the right level.
 If you’ve had a 30-minute intro call, an intro deck with half a dozen slides should be enough.
 You’re just looking to get the key details across and they aren’t invested enough to read reams and reams of information.
 If it’s a long-term project, you might provide a lot more detail.

 Company introductions are often most useful at the beginning of the sales process.

 8. Proposal templates

 Proposals are commonly used to explain how your company will deliver a product or service.
 Creating a template will save your salespeople time, make sure they are following best practices and keep branding consistent.

 You could have a company-wide template that every proposal is based on or create several to match particular customer personas or products.

 Proposals are normally delivered by a document or a presentation.